The Brown measure of the sum of a self-adjoint element and an imaginary multiple of a semicircular element: Examples

-Our third example is the one in which $\mu$ is uniformly distributed on $[-1,1]$.
-In this case, since $\mu$ is symmetric about $0$, the Brown measure is symmetric about the imaginary axis.
-The key is again solving the equations (\ref{p0EqIntro}) and\ (\ref{p1EqIntro}) that define the functions $a_{0} ^{t}(a)$ and $b_{t}(a).$
+When $\mu$ is uniform on $[-1,1]$---in particular, symmetric about $0$---the Brown measure is symmetric about the imaginary axis.
+The key is again solving the equations (\ref{p0EqIntro}) and\ (\ref{p1EqIntro}) that define the functions $a_{0}^{t}(a)$ and $b_{t}(a).$

 \begin{proposition} Let $v_{\max}$ be the smallest positive real number $v$ such that

 Also let $A_{0}^{t}(v)$ be given by

 for $\left\vert v\right\vert \leq v_{\max}$.
 (When $v=0$, we understand the above formula as $A_{0}^{t}(0)=\sqrt{t+1}$.)
 Then the following results hold.